MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 These options are processed sequentially.
 The URL of a file that matches a  **reject**  pattern is not published.
 Files matching an  **accept**  pattern are published.
-Again a *rename*  can be added to the *accept* option... matching products for that *accept* option would get renamed as described... unless the *accept* matches one file, the *rename* option should describe a directory into which the files will be placed (prepending instead of replacing the file name).

-The directory can have some patterns.
+The path can have some patterns.
 These supported patterns concern date/time .
 They are fixed...

 **${YYYY}         current year**